pooyavahidi/content/ai/loss_and_cost_functions.md

 > Both Loss $L$ and Cost $J$ are scalar values (non-negative real numbers) that quantify the error between the model's predictions and the true values.

-Loss functions vary across models and problems, chosen based on the use-case, data, and objectives.
+Choice of Loss function is tightly depend on the problem we are trying to solve.
+It's chosen based on the use-case, data, and objectives.
 The cost function is simply the average of these losses over the training set (or batch).

 **Cost Function for batches**<br>
 In practice, during the process of training, this averaging of losses is typically performed over a **subset** of the total training examples, known as a batch (or mini-batch).
 This batch-based averaging approach forms the basis of the commonly used [**mini-batch Stochastic Gradient Descent (SGD)**](gradient_descent.md#mini-batch-sgd) and its variants, where the model's parameters are updated incrementally after computing the cost function for each batch.